bosseludovic/students-union/README.md

 You should have 3.1 .NET Core SDK installed.

 # Quick Start
-## Clone the GitHub Repository and move to the created directory
+## Clone the GitHub repository and move to the created directory
 ```batch
 git clone https://github.com/bosseludovic/students-union.git
 cd students-union